Ostorlab/KB/WEB_SERVICE/WEB/_HIGH/4XX_BYPASS/recommendation.md

 # 4XX-Bypass

-To mitigate the risk of 4xx-bypass vulnerabilities, organizations should implement proper access controls, they need to implement strict control over the format in which they receive HTTP requests, by having a robust server side logic, managing rules over the HTTP methods, headers, query parameters and paths they receive.
+To mitigate the risk of 4xx-bypass vulnerabilities, organizations should implement proper access controls and enforce strict validation of HTTP requests.
+This involves having robust server-side logic to manage rules over the HTTP methods, headers, query parameters, and paths received.

 Here are some recommendations:
   * **HTTP methods limitations**: Limit which HTTP methods can access each of your views/resources.